Sidrah-Madiha/classified_ads/README.md

-# This is a Classified Ads website to capture and display all ads related to word .
+# This is a Classified Ads website to capture and display all ads related to a word .